-- 1. Log into Himster 2 ssh miil01.zdv.uni-mainz.de - In your home directory, copy the workload manager with: git clone https://gitlab.rlp.net/pbotte/workload-manager.git - 3.
-Reserve a complete HIMSter node for 1h: salloc -p parallel --reservation=himkurs -A m2_himkurs -N 1 -t 1:00:00 This step might take some minutes to complete.
-Wait until the prompt returns after "salloc: Nodes z0133 are ready for job" - 4.
+- 1. Log into Himster 2 ssh miil01.zdv.uni-mainz.de - Reserve a complete HIMSter node for 1h: salloc -p parallel --reservation=himkurs -A m2\himkurs -N 1 -t 1:00:00 This step might take some minutes to complete.
+Wait until the prompt returns after "salloc: Nodes z0133 are ready for job" - 3.
+Confirm that information with this cross check: squeue -u \$USER - 4.
 Find out how many cores your node has with ssh [YOUR Node hostname] cat /proc/cpuinfo read the info and logout of that node with logout